-To make installing the Pole Model quick and easy, we also offer the
+To make installing the Pole Model quick and easy, we also offer a separate product, the

 E-Z Barn Owl Nest Box Pole that allows a single worker to install a nest box in under an hour.
 The Barn Owl Box Company began with the production of the Barn Owl Nest Box.
 The creation of the Barn Owl Box was inspired by the successful programs of natural rodent control reported by farmers in places as far apart as California, Malaysia, South East Asia, and Israel.
 Vineyards and orchards in California have used barn owls for natural rodent control for decades and reporting positive results.
 Today, hundreds of farms throughout the state have erected thousands of nest boxes for these large owls.

 The large numbers of barn owls present in California, coupled with dense populations of pocket gophers and voles, prompted Mark Browning, the designer of the Barn Owl Box, to conduct a research project, the Barn Owl/Rodent Project, now in its third year, designed to measure the suppressive effects of a large and dense population of barn owls on a resident population of rodent pests in a 100-acre vineyard near Sacramento.